AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::DedicatedHost.md

       - 12
     Default: 1
   Description:
+      Type:
-    Type: String
+    String
+    Description:
-    Description: The description of host.
+      The description of host.
       NetworkAttributesSlbUdpTimeout:
+      Type:
-    Type: Number
+      Number
+    Description:
-    Description: >-
+      >-
       The duration of UDP timeout for sessions between Server Load Balancer (SLB) and the dedicated host.
     Unit: seconds.
+Valid values:
-Valid values: 15 to 310.
+  15 to 310.
     MinValue: 15
+    MaxValue:
-    MaxValue: 310
+    310
-  ResourceGroupId:
+  ResourceGroupId: Type:
-    Type: String
+  String
+    Description:
-    Description: >-
+    >-
       The ID of the resource group.
 If this is left blank, the system automatically fills in the ID of the default resource group.
-  ZoneId:
+    ZoneId: Type:
-    Type: String
+      String
+    Description:
-    Description: The zone to create the host.
+      The zone to create the host.
+NetworkAttributesUdpTimeout: Type: Number
-  NetworkAttributesUdpTimeout:
-    Type: Number
+    Description:
-    Description: >-
+    >-
       The duration of UDP timeout for sessions between users and instances on the dedicated host.
 Unit: seconds.
     Valid values: 15 to 310.
+  MinValue:
-    MinValue: 15
+    15
     MaxValue: 310
   AutoRenew:
     Type: String
+    Description:
-    Description: >-
+      >-
       Whether renew the fee automatically?
 When the parameter InstanceChargeType is PrePaid, it will take effect.
-Range of value:True: automatic renewal.False: no automatic renewal.
+      Range of value:True: automatic
+      renewal.False: no automatic renewal.
   Default value is False.
-    AllowedValues:
-      - 'True'
+    AllowedValues: - 'True'
       - 'False'
+    Default:
-    Default: 'False'
+    'False'
-  AutoPlacement:
+  AutoPlacement: Type:
-    Type: String
+  String
+    Description:
-    Description: >-
+    >-
       Specifies whether the dedicated host is added to the resource pool for automatic deployment.
 If you do not specify the DedicatedHostId parameter when you create an instance on a dedicated host, Alibaba Cloud automatically selects a dedicated host from the resource pool to host the instance.
     For more information, see Automatic deployment.
 Valid values:on:
-      The dedicated host is added to the resource pool for automatic deployment.off: The dedicated host is not added to the resource pool for automatic deployment.Default value: on.Note When you create a dedicated
+      The dedicated host is added to the resource pool for automatic deployment.off:
+      The dedicated host is not added to the resource pool for automatic deployment.Default value: on.Note When you create a dedicated
-      host: If you do not specify this parameter, the dedicated host is added to the automatic deployment resource pool.
-If you do not want to add the dedicated host to the automatic deployment resource pool, set the value to off.
+      host: If you do not specify this parameter, the dedicated host is added to the automatic deployment resource pool.If you do not want to add the dedicated host to the automatic deployment resource pool, set the value to off.
+AllowedValues: - 'on'
-    AllowedValues:
-      - 'on'
       - 'off'
   Period:
     Type: Number
+    Description:
-    Description: >-
+    >-
       Prepaid time period.
 Unit is month, it could be from 1 to 9 or 12, 24, 36, 48, 60.
   Default value is 1.
-    AllowedValues:
-      - 1
+    AllowedValues: - 1
       - 2
       - 3
       - 4